JordiRos/remoteimgui/README.md

 Font - the exact same font file you used in your device Compressed - compression flag (recommended!)
 Background - background image

+As WebGL needs to load images for the font and background, I've included a simple NodeJS server that will create a remote ImGui connection in a simple, fullscreen app

+Run "node server.js"

+Open browser and type "http://localhost/imgui?host=your_host"

+I've included some default options, open server.js/imgui.html and help yourself

 Client Dependencies
 ===================